Gyroscopic-why/Jabr-Legacy/README.md

 ======================= Gen 4 ============================

 v1.4 New features: (22.11.2024)
-    - New cipher version with improved security (RE 1.4)
+    - New and improved encryption/decryption algorith version with improved security (RE4)
-    - Ability to change ciphers (RE 1.0,  RE 1.3,  and  RE 1.4)
+    - Ability to change ciphers (RE1,  RE2,  RE3,  and  RE4)
-         //although not recomended to use lower than 1.4
+         //although not recomended to use lower than RE4
-    - Switchable settings
+    - Added switchable settings
     - Improved UI
-    - Fixed advanced info about the encryption/decryption process
+    - Fixed advanced info display bug about the encryption/decryption process
-    - Improved performance
+    - Massive optimisation
     - Fixed spelling mistakes

 For developers/enthusiasts: